sivavinayak2255/Capstone-4-Power-BI/README.md

 # Power BI Capston Projext
-Visualized Shop Nest's real-time data using Power BI.
+Visualized real-time data using Power BI.
 Created an interactive dashboard with data models and Power Query Editor to extract insights with 95% accuracy.
 Utilized Power BI tools to build dynamic charts, diagrams, and reports for better data interpretation.
 Delivered an accurate and interactive dashboard, enabling data-driven decision-making.